 FT#1: Epithermal Deposits of Northern Nevada & Southwestern Idaho

-This field trip will examine several epithermal precious metal deposits located along mid-Miocene rifts in northern Nevada and southwestern Idaho.
-The focus of the trip will be on deposit characteristics, host rocks, genesis, and exploration criteria, including the subtle expressions of the upper portions of bonanza ore shoots.
+This field trip will examine several epithermal precious-metal deposits located along mid-Miocene rifts in northern Nevada and southwestern Idaho.
+The focus of the trip will be on deposit characteristics, host rocks, genesis, and exploration criteria, including subtle expressions of the upper portions of bonanza ore shoots.
+Overviews of mid-Tertiary regional structural settings will be discussed at Mule Canyon, Fire Creek, and Beowawe.
+Late Tertiary faulting and geothermal activity will be examined at Rye Patch/Humboldt and Bradys.
 This trip is designed for experienced geologists, mining engineers, and others seeking to learn about gold-silver deposits associated with Miocene-age volcanic rocks.